Matviivka, Zaporizhzhia Raion, Zaporizhzhia Oblast

 Matviivka (Матві́ївка) is a village in southern Ukraine, located in Zaporizhzhia Raion, Zaporizhzhia Oblast.
 It is the administrative center of Matviivka rural hromada.

 History

 Until 17 July 2020, Matviivka was administratively located in Vilniansk Raion, which was abolished and its territory transferred to Zaporizhzhia Raion.

+Demographics

+As of the 2001 Ukrainian census, Matviivka had a population of 3,902 inhabitants.
+The exact linguistic composition was as follows: